coronalabs/corona-docs/markdown/guide/distribution/liveBuild/index.markdown

 <div class="guide-intro">

-Corona __live builds__ are a powerful and efficient way to see exactly how your <nobr>in-development</nobr> Corona app will appear on real devices.
+__Live builds__ are a powerful and efficient way to see exactly how your <nobr>in-development</nobr> CORONA_CORE_PRODUCT app will appear on real devices.
 Benefits include:

 </div>